Legana/AMP_pub/03_feature_selection.md

 resulting `rfe` outputs suggest that the best performance can be obtained with 20-30 predictors.

-The set of features identified as optimal by rfe includes all bulk physicochemical properties as well as most simple amino acid composition measures.
-Higher order pseudoamino-acid composition measures do not appear to be important to model performance according
+The set of features identified as optimal by RFE includes all bulk physicochemical properties as well as most simple amino acid composition measures.
+Higher order pseudoamino-acid composition measures do not appear to be important to model performance according to
     RFE.

 ![](03_feature_selection_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->